 Note: Learn more about User Roles and Permission Level.

-Desktop Central provides you the privilege of defining a scope for the users, which means you can define the target computers, which can be mapped to every user.
+Endpoint Central provides you the privilege of defining a scope for the users, which means you can define the target computers, which can be mapped to every user.
 By limiting the user's permission to specific set of computers, you can feel assured that the user has enough permission to perform their roles and not excess permission to take unduly advantage.

 The target that you define as the scope, can be one of the following: